My partner's condom keeps coming off inside me — Why?

-Secondly, wet can be wild, but too much lube could be your problem.
-If you're putting lubricant inside the condom, try putting a little less in there (just at the tip), or go without lube on the inside altogether.
-You may want to consider buying un-lubed condoms and using lube only on the outside.
-Additionally, since you mention you are on Depo, it's possible that vaginal dryness, commonly experienced by women on Depo, could cause a pulling effect on the condom as you and your partner are moving back and forth, to and fro.
+Secondly, while wet can be wild, using too much lube could be your problem.
+If you're putting lubricant inside the condom, you could try putting just a drop or two in at the tip or go without lube on the inside altogether.
+You may also want to consider buying un-lubed condoms and using lube only on the outside.
+Moreover, since you mention you’re on the birth control shot, it's possible that vaginal dryness (commonly experienced by people using that method) could cause a pulling effect on the condom as you and your partner are moving back and forth.
 If this is the case, more lubrication could be in order.

-Another thing to consider is your position during sex.
+Another factor to consider is your position during sex.
 Have you noticed that the condom escapes only when you and your partner are in certain positions?
 If he were on his back when you make love, for example, would the condom be less likely to come off?
-Trying a number of positions to see what keeps the condom in place may not only help you diagnose the problem; it could spice up your routine as well.
+Trying several positions to see what keeps the condom in place may not only help you diagnose the problem but also could spice up your routine as well.

-Condoms are made to fit tightly on an erect penis, so another thing to check is whether your boyfriend is keeping his erection during sex.
+Condoms are made to fit tightly on an erect penis, so another factor to check is whether your boyfriend is keeping his erection during sex.
 Erections can come and go (perfectly normal, by the way); if this is the case, the condom may loosen its grip and slip off.
-A smaller sized condom may be appropriate so that he doesn't slip out during a lull in erection.
-Saying and doing things that will maintain arousal during sex may also help in this situation.
+Holding the condom when he goes to remove his penis from you may help it stay on as he pulls out.

-Lastly, although it can be challenging to talk about this stuff, the best way to figure out what's going on with your boyfriend down there may be asking him what he thinks is causing the problem.
-It's possible that he knows what the difficulty is, but is embarrassed to tell you, or assumes you already know.
-Never underestimate the power of open, honest communication.
+Lastly, although it can be challenging to talk about these topics, the best way to figure out what's going on with your boyfriend down there may be asking him what he thinks is causing the issue.
+It's possible that he knows what the problem is but is embarrassed to tell you or assumes you already know.
+It’s wise to keep in mind the power of open, honest communication!